-Fiscal Indicators for School Support New School The school is in its first year of operation and does not receive an indicator level Fiscally Stable Does not meet one of the PR IMARY KPIs OR Meets all KPIs Identified for Review MARY KPIs OR does not meet does not meet the Current Year Does No t Meet Does not meet three of the P RIMARY KPIS PRIMARY - Cu rrent Ratio Measuring compliance with Staff Certifications Target Reason for Tracking Measure Rubric Current Ratio is >= to 1.0 Can the school pay its short term obligations? current assets/current liabilities Meets: Meets the target Does Not Meet: Does not meet the target PRIMARY - Change in Fund Balance Ratio Measuring Compliance with MUSIC Insurance Coverage Requirements Target Reason for Tracking Measure Rubric The fund balance is greater than 20% of revenue and other sources OR the most recent year change in fund balance ratio is positive and aggregated 3 year change in fund balance ratio is positive OR Aggregated 3-year change in fund balance ratio is greater than -1.5% AND the previous year change in fund balance ratio is positive AND most recent year change in fund balance ratio is positive Note: Schools is the first year of operation will have a positive fund balance (greater than 0) and schools in their second year of operation will have a change in fund balance ratio for the two years that is positive.
-Is the school operating within its means?
-Fund balance is greater than 20% of revenues and other sources OR Change in FB ratio: most recent year change in fund balance/most recent year total revenues and other sources Aggregated change in FB ratio: sum of 3 years change in fund balance/ sum of 3 years of total revenues and other sources Note: Change in FB includes other sources and other uses Meets: Meets the target Does Not Meet: Does not meet the target
+Fiscal Indicators for School Support New School The school is in its first year of operation a an indicator level of operation and does not receive Fiscally Stable Does not meet one of the PR IMARY KPIs OR Meets all KPIs Identified for Review IMARY KPIs OR does not meet does not meet the Current Year Does No t Meet Does not meet three of the P RIMARY KPIs PRIMARY - Cu rrent Ratio Measuring compliance with n Staff Certifications Target Reason for Tracking Measure Rubric Current Ratio is >= to 1.0 Can the school pay its short term obligations? current assets/current liabilities Meets: Meets the target Does Not Meet: Does not meet the target PRIMARY - Change in Fund Balance Ratio • • n MUSIC Insurance Coverage - F Requirements Target Reason for Tracking Measure Rubric The fund balance is greater than 20% of revenue and other sources OR the most recent year change in fund balance ratio is positive and aggregated 3 year change in fund balance ratio is positive OR Aggregated 3-year change in fund balance ratio is greater than -1.5% AND the previous year change in fund balance ratio is positive AND most recent year change in fund balance ratio is positive Is the school operating within its means?
+Fund balance is greater than 20% of revenues and other sources OR Change in FB ratio: most recent year change in fund balance/most recent year total revenues and other sources Aggregated change in FB ratio: sum of 3 years change in fund balance/ sum of 3 years of total Meets: Meets the target Does Not Meet: Does not meet the target Note: Schools is the first year of operation will have a positive fund balance (greater than 0) and schools in their second year of operation will have a change in fund balance ratio for the two years that is positive.
+Note: Change in FB includes other sources and other uses